The-Network-Crew/CSF-Unblocker-for-WHMCS/README.md

 - Server Integrated OK
 - WHMCS v8.x latest
+- Smarty tags = ON
 - CSF 14.x latest
-- PHP# latest
+- PHP latest

 ## 📋 (Module) Permission Requirements

-- `software-ConfigServer-csf` (WHM > Reseller ACL > needs this enabled)
+- (WHM > Reseller ACL > enable this, so it appears) `software-ConfigServer-csf`
-- `whmuser:0:USE,ALLOW,DENY,GREP,UNBLOCK` (within /etc/csf/csf.resellers)
+- (In /etc/csf/csf.resellers so it works) `whmuser:0:USE,ALLOW,DENY,GREP,UNBLOCK`

 ## ✅ (Install) How to Upload & Config

 - Download the latest version of the module
-- Upload the module into WHMCS_WEBROOT/modules/addons/
+- Upload the module into `WHMCS_WEBROOT/modules/addons/`
 - Visit WHMCS Admin > Settings > Addon Modules > enable it
 - From there, it will be visible in the Admin & Client GUIs
+- If it's visible in Admin not Client, check Smarty tags = ON

 ## ⚙️ (FAQ) What can this module do?